closeicon

 Rabbi Jonathan Romain, who recently retired from Maidenhead Synagogue and is now convenor of the Reform Beth Din, was invited to be a “cruise rabbi” on a trip to Greece, Italy, Croatia and Montenegro.

-Unusually, the floating congregation started the Day of Atonement in one country and ended in another, having Kol Nidre in Croatia and the Yom Kippur service in Montenegro.
+Unusually, the floating congregation started the Day of Atonement in one country and ended in another, with Kol Nidre in Croatia and the Yom Kippur service in Montenegro.

-During the trip, the rabbi was also tasked entertaining the other 430 passengers with a talk entitled Confessions of a Rabbi on his experiences of dealing with funerals that go wrong, weddings that are hijacked and the roller-coaster of traumas and crises a congregational rabbis can face.
+During the trip, he was also tasked entertaining the other passengers with a talk entitled Confessions of a Rabbi on his experiences of dealing with funerals that have gone wrong, weddings “that have been hijacked” and the roller-coaster of traumas and crises a congregational rabbis can face.

 Share via